 The Timmy & Tammy series by Ruth Wan-Lau

 There are 10 books (spread across 2 sets) in this series, and each one is a fun and engaging tale which has been localized to our Singaporean culture.
-Kids will love reading about Timmy and Tammy’s adventures all over Singapore, from well-known sites like Changi Airport and the Botanic Gardens to every day scenes like the food court and MRT.
+Kids will love reading about Timmy and Tammy’s adventures all over Singapore, from well-known sites like Changi Airport and the Singapore Botanic Gardens to every day scenes like the food court and MRT.
 Even better, the books make great readers for your preschooler who is learning to read.

 Price: $36.92 per set, available at major bookstores and Armour Publishing.